 To complete the construction of the linear structure and the functor $\varpi$ one needs to establish the compatibility of $\RepG$ and $\RepT$ actions.
 This is done in Section~\ref{sec:extens-funct-from-2}.
-The main idea is to use that the objects $\wedge^{k}\Spgr_n$ come frome the parabolic induction from the Levi subgroup $\GL_k \boxtimes \GL_{n-k}$ of $G$.
-This allows to construct filtrations of the functors defining the $\RepG$-action by the functors defining the $\RepT$-action categorifying the weight filtration.
-The monodromy transformations required by the Tannakian formalism of \cite{bezrukavnikovTwoGeometricRealizations2016} comes from the monodromy along the central $\mathbb{G}_m \subset \GL_k$.
+The main idea is to use the fact that the objects $\wedge^{k}\Spgr_n$ come from the parabolic induction from the Levi subgroup $\GL_k \times \GL_{n-k}$ of $G$.
+This allows us to construct filtrations of the functors defining the $\RepG$-action by the functors defining the $\RepT$-action categorifying the weight filtration.
+The monodromy transformations required by the Tannakian formalism of \cite{bezrukavnikovTwoGeometricRealizations2016} come from the monodromy along the central $\mathbb{G}_m \subset \GL_k$.